sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-acpi-profile.md

     1. The \_DSM query function MUST be implemented (function index 0) per the ACPI specification.
 (Note: There is a mistake in the ACPI 4.0 specification about the return value for the \_DSM method.
 The return value of the \_DSM method should be a buffer containing 0x01FF.)

-    2. The implementation MUST return a value of “2: Reboot” for “Get Platform-Specific Action to Transition to Pre-OS Environment.”
+    2. The implementation MUST return a value of "2: Reboot" for "Get Platform-Specific Action to Transition to Pre-OS Environment."
 PPI operations MUST occur for a transition of a restart and SHOULD occur for a shutdown transition.

-    3. Implementation of the following control methods is optional: “Submit TPM Operation Request to Pre-OS Environment” (may return “2: General Failure”) and “Submit preferred user language” (may return “3: Not implemented”).
+    3. Implementation of the following control methods is optional: "Submit TPM Operation Request to Pre-OS Environment" (may return "2: General Failure") and "Submit preferred user language" (may return "3: Not implemented").

 3. The requirements in section 3 MUST be implemented with the following revisions: